 Island-hopping and walking in Bohuslän's southern archipelago

 Experience the southern stretches of the Bohuslän archipelago like never before.
-In just three days you can get your fill of fantastic watercolours, striking sculptures and delicious local produce, combined with hiking on car free islands as well as cultural events and lively restaurants in a genuine turn of the century seaside town.
-In other words, all the lovely things that make life worth living!
+In just three days you can get your fill of world class art on Tjörn, winding walking trails on the car free island of Dyrön and around the turn of the century seaside town of Marstrand.
+Bohuslän never leaves you wishing for more!

 Remember that the choice of activities, and opening times of restaurants, shops and hotels vary over the year.
 Check the companies’ own websites for current information.